 No. Only licensed woodworking firms in the Quality Certification Program can issue labels or certificates of compliance.
 You cannot certify projects without going through the licensing process.

 8. If the QCP staff liaison at my woodworking firm changes in the future from me to someone else, do they have to retake the test?
 WATCH NOW

 Yes.
 If your QCP liaison changes, someone in your woodworking firm is required to retake the test.
 The program’s policies test, as well as the standards test, require a passing grade of 85%.
 If the staff QCP liaison changes in your firm, they would be required to retake both tests.
 Both tests are taken online so you can stop and start as much as you need to in order to complete the test.

-While there are many benefits with being in AWI member, QCP involves a lot more than AWI membership.
+While there are many benefits of being an AWI member, QCP involves a lot more than AWI membership.
 There’s a licensing application process, submitting references, the plant inspection, sample inspection, and first two project inspections.
 There’s simply more involved for a woodworking firm in becoming QCP licensed than in being an AWI member.

-Hopefully, that has answered some of your questions, but if you have more please contact us at 855-345-0991 and we’ll make sure we answer them.
+Hopefully that has answered some of your questions, but if you have more please contact us and we’ll make sure we answer them.